hwstar/BOMtools/README.md

 *partmgr.py*

-This is an experimental GUI part manager which displays parts in a list form for ease of use during part number population of the schematic.
+This is a GUI part manager which displays parts in a list form for ease of use during part number population of the schematic.
 It allows part numbers and manufacturer part numbers to be pasted to the clipboard.
 It also allows new parts to be added, descriptions to be changed, and manufacturer part